jina-ai/jina/docs/fundamentals/executor/executor-reload.md

 This feature requires watchfiles>0.18 package to be installed.
 ````

-To see how this would work, let's have an Executor defined in a file `my_executor.py`
+To see how this would work, let's define an Executor in the file `my_executor.py`
 ```python
 from jina import Executor, requests